SubhasriSekar/PCB-Design-Learning/README.md

 Day11- LDR and Potentiometer based dark sensor circuit using BC547 Day12- Relay driver circuit using transistor
 Day13- Relay driver with switch
+Day14- Automatic relay control using LDR
+Day15- Automatic and manual relay control using LDR and transistor Day16- Relay control using IR sensor and transistor Day17- Relay control using IR sensor,transistor and buzzer